-- 10. The Commission, in its desire to stress, from the opening of the Lausanne meetings, that the matters outstanding between the Governments concerned, and particularly the refugee question and the territorial question, were closely interlinked, has urged the Arab and Israeli delegations to extend their exchanges of views to all the problems covered by the Assembly resolution.
-To this end, it asked the two parties separately to sign with the commission a Protocol of which the text is attached and which would constitute the basis of work.
-To this document was annexed a map on which was indicated the boundaries defined in the General Assembly resolution of 29 November 1947, which has thus been taken as the basis of discussion with the Commission.
-It is understood that any necessary adjustments of these boundaries could be proposed. - 11.
-It is in virtue of the signing of this Protocol that the Commission has been able to press the two parties to make known their views on all outstanding questions.
+10. The Commission, in its desire to stress from the opening of the Lausanne meetings that the matters outstanding between the Governments concerned, and particularly the refugee question and the territorial question, were closely interlinked, has urged the Arab and Israeli delegations to extend their exchanges of views to all the problems covered by the Assembly's resolution.
+To this end, it asked the two parties separately to sign with the Commission a Protocol of which the text is attached and which would constitute To this document was annexed a map on which was the basis of work. indicated the boundaries defined in the resolution of the General Assembly of 29 November 1947, which has thus been taken as the basis of discussion with the Commission.
+It is understood that any necessary adjustments of these boundaries could be proposed.

+11. It is in virtue of the signing of this Protocol that the Commission has been able to press the two parties to make known their views on all outstanding questions.